Glossary

 T is for Transformation How one thing might become another.

 T is for Tree I use trees a lot.
 As components for story cloths.
 Non stray selves.
 Tree, for growth, thus life.
 A reminder of quiet persistence and the kindness in that.
+4/7/2024 Be a tree.
+Stand, grow up, reach out, trust in season, weather storms.

 T is for Trust Just Going.